The Importance of Having a Transition Plan for Employees and Employers

 Producing a workable transition plan doesn’t require a great deal of time or effort, and it ensures a smooth transition during a very special time in the employee’s life.
 It also demonstrates an employer’s concern and sensitivity, which builds trust and loyalty.
 More and more companies are embracing the transparency and comfort provided by a well-thought out transition plan, and are ultimately enjoying real and lasting benefits as a result.

-– Debi Yadegari is a working mother of five, attorney, speaker, lactation law specialist, breastfeeding expert, and the CEO and Founder of MommaWork.
+– Debi Yadegari is a working mother of five, attorney, speaker, lactation law specialist, breastfeeding expert, and the Founder and CEO of Villyge.
 She is an advocate for working parents and providing the tools they need to achieve personal and professional success.